Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments/Charges.md

 - *true* : the transaction will be considered as sale, where the customer will be charged with the transaction amount.

-- *false* : the request will be considered a pre-auth request, where the funds on the customer's account will be reserved and a [capture](Capture.md) will be required to withdrawal the funds from the customer [anchorlink test](#see-also).
+- *false* : the request will be considered a pre-auth request, where the funds on the customer's account will be reserved and a [capture](Capture.md) will be required to withdrawal the funds from the customer.

 #### Charge Types